-When conservative management is unsuccessful, surgery may be required for Footballer’s ankle.
+If conservative management is unsuccessful, surgery may be required for Footballer’s ankle.
 This often involves a keyhole arthroscopic surgery to remove any bony spurs or scar tissue that has accumulated in the front of the ankle.

 How long does Footballer's Ankle Take to heal?

 It takes 4-6 weeks for Footballer's ankle to heal under the care of a Physical Therapist.
 If there is no change in symptoms at that stage, a corticosteroid injection may be necessary.